buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcStructuralLoadResource/Entities/IfcStructuralLoadPlanarForce.md

 # IfcStructuralLoadPlanarForce

-An instance of the entity _IfcStructuralLoadPlanarForce_ shall be used to define actions on faces.
+An instance of the entity _IfcStructuralLoadPlanarForce_ shall be used to define actions on faces.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 ## Attributes